vasanthv/hoy/README.md

 # Hoy

 Send push notifications to friends with just a push of a button.
-Hoy **does not use** Firebase Cloud Messaging (FCM).
+Hoy **does not use** Firebase Cloud Messaging (FCM) for handling push notifications.

 ---